TaskaRaine/Ancient-Tools/resources/guide/curingrackitems_guide.md

 	Converted Itemstack Type: Is the converted thing a block or an item?
 	`convertedItemstackType: "item"`

 5. Have a look at the Ancient Tools files for examples.
-Specifically, the salted meat for the use of conversionProps or the Wildcraft patch to clippings for the manual translations.
-There are likely issues with some things here, too...
-I've only tested for things that I have needed thusfar.